BurkovBA/BurkovBA.github.io/content/blog/2021-10-03-1/index.md

 In fact, trying to formally prove correctness of distributed algorithms like Paxos, Lesley Lamport spent the second part of his career, developing a tool for proof automation, [TLA+](https://en.wikipedia.org/wiki/TLA%2B).

+[Wikipedia article on Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)#Graphic_representation_of_the_flow_of_messages_in_the_basic_Paxos) considers various scenarios of failures at different stages of the protocol.
+I wouldn't copy-paste them here.
+Note, though, that basic Paxos is not even guaranteed to converge, cause multiple proposes can reach a state of livelock, as our example and [Wikipedia](https://en.wikipedia.org/wiki/Paxos_(computer_science)#Basic_Paxos_when_multiple_Proposers_conflict) suggest.

-Just look at the [implementation of Paxos in Ceph codebase](https://github.com/ceph/ceph/tree/master/src/mon).
+You might want to look at the [implementation of Paxos in Ceph codebase](https://github.com/ceph/ceph/tree/master/src/mon).
 Ceph is a distributed [software-defined storage](https://en.wikipedia.org/wiki/Software-defined_storage) system that maintains a redundant set of daemons, called monitors (or just MONs), that keep the metadata by maintaining a distributed consensus.

 ### Multi-paxos